210419-USF-BSN-Java/Couch-Critics/README.md

 - As a User I can search for reviews by movie
 - As a User I can search for reviews by critic
 - As a User I can search for all reviews
+- As a User I can view all Critic pages
-- As a User I can view a Critic page
+- As a User I can view Critic pages by username
 - As a User I can give a thumbs up or thumbs down on a critic review
 - As a User I can comment on a critic review